-The ROC Securities and Exchange Act currently requires for public companies that (i) each director, supervisor, manager, as well as their respective spouses, minor children and nominees, and substantial stockholder (i.e., a stockholder who, together with his or her spouse, minor children or nominees, holds more than 10% of the shares of a public company) to report any change in that person's shareholding to the issuer of the shares on a monthly basis and (ii) each director, supervisor, manager or substantial stockholder holding such common shares for more than a six month period to report his or her intent to transfer any shares listed on the TWSE or traded on the Taipei Exchange (formerly known as Gre Tai Securities Market) to the Securities and Futures Bureau of the FSC at least three days before the intended transfer, unless the number of shares to be transferred each day is no more than 10,000 shares.
-ADS holders holding more than 10% of our common shares, including common shares represented by ADSs, may be subject to the above-mentioned obligations.
-Pursuant to the amendment to Article 43-1 of ROC Securities and Exchange Act passed by the Legislative Yuan and promulgated by the President on May 10, 2023, the above shareholding threshold will be changed from 10% to 5%, effective from May 10, 2024.
+The ROC Securities and Exchange Act currently requires for public companies that (i) each director, supervisor, manager, as well as their respective spouses, minor children and nominees, and substantial stockholder (i.e., a stockholder who, together with his or her spouse, minor children or nominees, holds more than 5% of the shares of a public company) to report any change in that person's shareholding to the issuer of the shares on a monthly basis and (ii) each director, supervisor, manager or substantial stockholder holding such common shares for more than a six month period to report his or her intent to transfer any shares listed on the TWSE or traded on the Taipei Exchange to the Securities and Futures Bureau of the FSC at least three days before the intended transfer, unless the number of shares to be transferred each day is no more than 10,000 shares.
+ADS holders holding more than 5% of our common shares, including common shares represented by ADSs, may be subject to the abovementioned obligations.
+Such shareholding threshold was changed from 10% to 5%, effective from May 10, 2024, pursuant to the amendment to Article 43-1 of ROC Securities and Exchange Act passed by the Legislative Yuan and promulgated by the President on May 10, 2023.

-In addition, the number of shares that can be sold or transferred on the TWSE or the Taipei Exchange (formerly known as Gre Tai Securities Market) by any person subject to the restrictions described above on any given day may not exceed:
+In addition, the number of shares that can be sold or transferred on the TWSE or the Taipei Exchange by any person subject to the restrictions described above on any given day may not exceed: